Safeguarding the public rights-of-way within the City of Chandler

 The City of Chandler grants permissions for locating existing utilities and for construction or maintenance work in Public Rights-of-Way (RoW) and Public Utility Easements (PUE) by issuance of a permit per Section 46.2 of Part VII of the Chandler City Code.
 Requirements for Working in the City Rights-of-Way and Utility Easements can be found in the Utility Permit Manual and the subsequent exhibit documents below:

-- Utility Permit Manual
+- Utility Permit Manual (Complete UPM and Supplements)

 - Civil Improvements/Encroachment Permit Application, Street Cut Application & Certificate of Quantities